 Organiser: Dr Gwawr Ifan

 Overall aims and purpose

-This module offers students the opportunity to achieve a degree of working knowledge – both theoretical and practical – in the field of arts administration by means of a variety of activities concerning many types of organisations devoted in some way or another to the arts.
-During the year, the students will plan and undertake an extended independent placement within the community, with a specific defined goal.
-This may be in the Bangor area or elsewhere: a possible institution could be a school, hospital, arts centre or other arts organisation (e.g. festival, music society, orchestra).
+This module offers students the opportunity to achieve a degree of working knowledge – both theoretical and practical – in the field of arts administration.
+During the semester, the students will plan and undertake an extended independent placement of at least 40 hours within the community, with a specific defined goal.
+This may be in the Bangor area or elsewhere: a possible institution could be a school, arts centre or other arts organisation (e.g. festival, music society, orchestra).
 The project will have a clearly defined brief with an attainable target or targets: it might involve market research on behalf of an arts centre, with a view to producing a series of recommendations on policy, or it might involve organization of a series of educational workshops on a specific theme for a local school or schools.
 Students may wish to focus on the same community project (e.g. the Bangor Music Festival), given that their specific responsibilities are clearly defined in their individual briefs.
-The project will follow on from skills acquired in Semester 1.

 B- to B+ The work should display a sound grasp of the subject, a good level of conceptual thought, awareness of the main issues, with evidence of intellectual acumen and very good expression.